-I’ve been back in the classroom since October, 2014.
-In February 2015, I was appointed to my current position as Special Education Resource Teacher at First Avenue Elementary School in Newark, NJ.
+I went back to the classroom since October, 2014.
+From February 2015 through June 2017, I was a Special Education Resource Teacher at First Avenue Elementary School in Newark, NJ.

-I’m loving the positive feedback I’ve been getting from my students.
+I love the positive feedback I get from my students.
 I can see it their faces when they have their “Ah-ha!” moments.

 In the schools I’ve taught and the marketing ventures I’ve undertaken, I owe a great deal to the really smart, really creative people with whom I’ve had the honor to collaborate.

 I’ve had the chance to participate in some firsts — at least I think they were firsts.
 If you know something I don’t, let me know!

 - The first music video shown on TV that was shot and produced totally on video — no film conversion at any step.
 The Towel Tapes, February 1979.